SereneAngelina/Codaisseurify/README.md

 ## Getting Started
 Make sure you have [Ruby](https://www.ruby-lang.org/en/) and [Bundler](http://bundler.io/) installed.

-1.Clone the project
+1. Clone the project
-2.bundle install
+2. bundle install
-3.rails db:create db:migrate db:seed
+3. rails db:create db:migrate db:seed
-4.rails server
+4. rails server

 ## Usage
 This app helps in adding songs to an artist and manage the song list.
 It's build using Ruby on Rails via AJAX.